 - Ad Hoc: it does two jobs; ties an app id to a distribution certificate and ** maintains a list of devices*** where this app can be installed.
 This time we're talking about an installation performed from elsewhere, through a personal server or a service like firebase app distribution.

 - App Store: it does two jobs; ties an app id to a distribution certificate and allows you to upload that app on the app store (or test flight)

 * These devices are listed (and can be added from) inside the very same portal

 Nothing too fancy going on inside the devices tab.
-Here you’ll find a list of the devices added in your apple developer account enabled for the “ad-hoc” and “development” installation processes of your app.
-These, as we saw, are listed and specified inside the profiles and to add one you just need the UDID of the device you want to add.
+Here you'll find a list of the devices added in your apple developer account enabled for the "ad-hoc" and "development" installation processes of your app.
+These, as we saw, are listed and specified inside the profiles.
+To add one, you need the UDID of the device you want to add.